 - Food Bank in St Edmund & St George Church

 Community Bus Service

-With effect from 15 November 2018, the service will collect in Hethe at 10.43 from The Old School and return from Manorsfield Road, Bicester, at 13.00, arriving in Hethe at 13.17.
+With effect from Thursday 15 November 2018, the service was collecting in Hethe at 10.43 from The Old School and returning from Manorsfield Road, Bicester, at 13.00, arriving in Hethe at 13.17.